Listen to your wife. "Go play with Allan's Trains!"

 I started using Peco Electrofrog turnouts

-and switches to Peco Unifrogs when they became available, both with the sprung throwbars.
+and switched to Peco Unifrogs when they became available; both with the sprung throwbars.
 I'll just change the turnout position

 by flicking the the points with my finger.
 With few switch machines

 and no ground throws, I need a way to power route frogs.
 I will be using

 Frog Juicers.
 They cost a little less than Tortoise, but don't